 - Learn more about yourself and your overall career direction

 Every student’s co-op experience will look a little different depending on their program, interests, goals and work experiences.
 You’ll complete between four and six work terms (four months in length) throughout the duration of your co-op degree, which usually takes about five academic years to complete.
-This largely depends on the requirements for your program and the specific sequence of your study terms and work terms.
+This largely depends on the requirements for your program, as well as your program's specific sequence of study terms and work terms.

 Your responsibilities as a co-op student